soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 This coming September, I will be a postdoctoral fellow in the Language Contact and Cognition Lab (PI: Prof. [Marlyse Baptista](https://web.sas.upenn.edu/marlysebaptista/)) in the [Department of Linguistics at the University of Pennsylvania](https://www.ling.upenn.edu/).
 I received my PhD from the [Department of Linguistics at NYU](https://as.nyu.edu/departments/linguistics/homepage.html) (Advisor: Prof. [Alec Marantz](https://wp.nyu.edu/morphlab/alec-marantz/)).
-You can find my CV [here](https://drive.google.com/file/d/1PLmvD_9RoMFEamP9kN_JOc1tprveRRil/view?usp=drive_link).
+You can find dissertation [[here](https://ling.auf.net/lingbuzz/008237)] and my CV [here](https://drive.google.com/file/d/1PLmvD_9RoMFEamP9kN_JOc1tprveRRil/view?usp=drive_link).

 My research primarily focuses on syntax and morphology.
 A theoretical framework I adopt is Distributed Morphology.
 One of my ongoing projects focuses on how nominal arguments are represented and licensed in syntax.
 I also examine the syntactic size of (un)derived nominals by drawing evidence from understudied and underrepresented Bantu and Kwa family languages.